jonathanatuscpsu/Business-Programming/index.md

-Welcome to Forecasting and Risk Analysis (BANA 4090)!
-This course is for junior/senior undergraduate students.
-The main objective of this course is to provide you with the proper foundation to analyze and forecast time series data in the professional setting.
-This means that in addition to forecasting into the future and evaluating such forecasts we will discuss other topics to prepare you for your journey as an analyst.
-A survey of analytical techniques used in forecasting.
-Techniques include exponential smoothing, ARIMA, multiple regression and judgement-based methods.
-Implementation issues and challenges are discussed.
+Welcome to Business Programming(MGT 3745)!
+This course is for sophomore/junior undergraduate students.
+The main objective of this course is to provide you e basic concepts and skills of software programming and their applications to solving business problems.

 <!---https://catalog.barnard.edu/barnard-college/courses-instruction/course-search/?term=3&level=4000%2C9999&pl=0&ph=10&college=BC--->

+.
+3 Credit Hours.

+An introduction to th

 <!---While covering core concepts like univariate and multivariate forecasting/evaluation of forecasts are critical, I believe we should also cover topics like approaching a forecasting a problem, wrangling with time series data/objects, advanced topics like neural networks for time series, hierarchical data and practical issues when approaching a problem and implementing a solution.--->